matthewhodges56/DUO-Plus/README.md

-# DUO System Improvement Project
+# DUO Plus

 ### Overview
-This repository contains the early development files for the **DUO System Improvement Capstone Project**.
+This repository contains the early development files for the **DUO Plus**.
 The goal is to rebuild DUO Mission’s existing system from scratch using a modern, role-based structure that supports client registration, check-in, and service tracking.

 ---